-Visit the Economics Society website for information on upcoming and past events, contact information, and links to follow them on Twitter and Facebook.
+Visit the Economics Society website for more information on upcoming and past events

 If you’re interested in being a part of the team please join us at one of the weekly meetings in the Fall.
 Schedule TBD.
 No background in economics is necessary to participate.
 To learn more about the Federal Reserve Challenge Team please don’t hesitate to contact firstname.lastname@example.org

 The Women in Economics student organization aims to foster community for undergraduate women who are interested in economics at Northeastern University and to showcase the more practical aspects of economics and excite the future generation of economists with the potential of the field.

 - Treasurer: Ellie Smith

 Contact information: email@example.com

 The department’s peer mentoring program consists of upper class students assisting freshmen economic majors transition to college life.
 Mentors will meet with small groups of new majors, or individually, as part of the ECON 1000 class and outside it as well.
 They will assist the new students with academic and non-academic matters.
 Students interested in being mentors should contact Professor Gustavo Vicentino or Justin Repici.